Curucail/trackswitch.js/docs/configuration.md

 | `Up / Down` | Change global volume when `globalVolume` is on |
 | `1` to `0` | Control tracks 1 to 10 |

-When `features.looping` is on, listeners can also use:
+When `features.looping` is on, you can also use:

 | Keys | Action |
 | --- | --- |